Vaccines and People with HIV

 Do Vaccines Cause Side Effects?

-Severe reactions to vaccines are rare.
+Serious side effects from vaccines are extremely rare.
 Before getting a vaccine, talk to your health care provider about the benefits and risks of the vaccine and possible side effects.
+Call your vaccination provider or your healthcare provider if you have any side effects that bother you or do not go away.
+If you experience a severe allergic reaction, call 9-1-1, or go to the nearest hospital.
 Learn about vaccine safety and possible side effects.

 What About Travel and Vaccines?